-Our working capital was \$720.3 million at December 31, 2011 compared with \$209.5 million and \$121.7 million at December 31, 2010 and December 31, 2009 respectively.
-The majority of the \$510.8 million increase in working capital in 2011 was due to the receipt of cash and RBC shares from the sale of EPC, which closed in the third quarter, less the cash used in the acquisition of Lochinvar, and, to a lesser extent, the working capital related to the purchase of Lochinvar.
-The \$87.8 million increase in working capital in 2010 resulted from higher cash levels outside the U.S., sales related increases late in the year in accounts receivable and higher inventory levels to support higher sales, new businesses and new product launches, which were partially offset by higher accounts payable balances related to higher sales.
-As of December 31, 2011, \$463.3 million of cash and cash equivalents were held by our foreign subsidiaries.
+Our working capital was \$611.3 million at December 31, 2012 compared with \$727.9 million and \$209.5 million at December 31, 2011 and December 31, 2010 respectively.
+The \$116.6 million decline in working capital in 2012 was primarily due to the sale of our shares of RBC common stock which were received as a result of our divestiture of EPC.
+The proceeds from the sale were used to repay debt.
+The sale of the shares more than offset a \$57.0 million sales-related increase in accounts receivable.
+The majority of the \$518.4 million increase in working capital in 2011 was due to the receipt of cash and shares of RBC common stock from the sale of EPC, which closed in the third quarter, less the cash used in the acquisition of Lochinvar, and, to a lesser extent, the increase in working capital related to the purchase of Lochinvar.
+As of December 31, 2012, \$457.1 million of cash, cash equivalents and marketable securities were held by our foreign subsidiaries.
+The company would incur a cost to repatriate these funds to the U.S. and has accrued \$65.1 million for the repatriation of these funds.

-Operating cash provided by continuing operations during 2011 was \$61.0 million compared with \$63.3 million during 2010 and \$122.9 million during 2009.
-Higher earnings in 2011 and improved working capital were more than offset by \$107 million of after tax pension contributions, resulting in lower operating cash flows in 2011 than in 2010.
-The increase in our working capital needs in 2010 compared with a decline in the previous year explain the majority of the decline in 2010 operating cash flows as compared with 2009.
-We expect our cash provided by operating activities less the expected earn-out related to Lochinvar in 2012 to be approximately \$145 to \$155 million, an improvement from 2011 primarily due to the expected absence of pension contributions.
+Operating cash provided by continuing operations during 2012 was \$171.2 million compared with \$61.0 million during 2011 and \$63.3 million during 2010.
+The improvement in cash flow in 2012 was primarily related to higher earnings and the impact in 2011 of pre-tax pension contributions of approximately \$175 million partially offset by higher working capital requirements.
+Higher earnings in 2011 and improved working capital were more than offset by \$175 million of pre-tax pension contributions, resulting in lower operating cash flows in 2011 than in 2010.
+We expect cash provided by operating activities in 2013 to be between \$200 and \$220 million.

-Our capital expenditures for continuing operations were \$53.5 million in 2011, the same as in 2010.
-Capital expenditures in 2010 were higher than the \$42.7 million spent in 2009 as a result of \$18.5 million in capital spending related to the flooding in May 2010.
-We are projecting 2012 capital expenditures of between \$80 and \$90 million and 2012 depreciation and amortization of approximately \$55 million.
-Capital spending in 2012 will include approximately \$40 million to begin construction of a second water heater manufacturing plant in Nanjing, China to meet local demand.
-The new plant is expected to add 50 percent more capacity to our China water heater operations.
-We also plan to expand our India plant to accommodate more water heater models, in-source some component manufacturing and meet local demand.
-We expect our 2012 depreciation and amortization will be approximately \$8 million higher than 2011 primarily related to Lochinvar.
+Our capital expenditures for continuing operations were \$69.9 million in 2012, \$53.5 million in 2011 and \$53.5 million in 2010.
+Capital expenditures in 2012 were higher than in 2011 as a result of construction activity for a second water heater manufacturing plant in Nanjing, China to meet local demand.
+The new plant is expected to add 50 percent more capacity to our China water heater operations and to come on line in mid-2013.
+In 2012, we also began construction to expand our India plant to accommodate more water heater models, in-source some component manufacturing and meet local demand.
+We are projecting 2013 capital expenditures of between \$80 and \$90 million and 2013 depreciation and amortization of between \$55 and \$60 million.
+We expect capital spending in 2013 to include approximately \$40 million to continue the construction of the new manufacturing plant in China and complete the plant expansion in India.

-In November 2010, we completed a \$425 million multi-currency three year revolving credit facility with a group of eight banks.
-The facility has an accordion provision which allows it to be increased up to \$525 million if certain conditions (including lender approval) are satisfied.
+In December 2012, we completed a \$400 million multi-currency five year revolving credit facility with a group of eight banks.
+The facility has an accordion provision which allows it to be increased up to \$500 million if certain conditions (including lender approval) are satisfied.
 Borrowing rates under the facility are determined by our leverage ratio.
-The facility requires us to maintain two financial covenants, a leverage ratio test and an interest coverage test, and we were in compliance with the covenants as of December 31, 2011.
+The facility requires us to maintain two financial covenants, a leverage ratio test and an interest coverage test, and we were in compliance with the covenants as of December 31, 2012.